-As a tenant, when would I be responsible?
+As a tenant, when would I be responsible for mould?

 On the other hand, the tenant is responsible if the damp is caused by condensation due to lack of ventilation or inadequate heating.
 Common examples of this are if the windows are not opened in the bathroom when it’s in use, or in the kitchen when cooking.
 Another frequent cause is continual drying of clothes inside, without opening a window, whilst not using adequate heating to dry them out.